aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 (Mojave).

 The initial idea was to be able to drive completely a new MacOS laptop _installation_ from another machine using Ansible.
 But unfortunately I was not able to install Homebrew that way because the installation script does not clearly separate parts that require `sudo` and those that do not.
+In addition some brew casks (e.g. gfortran) also require a sudo password in their installation process.
 So the plan B is to drive the show from the new laptop itself, with a couple of manual steps and then hand over most of the work to Ansible (working on the laptop itself).

 # Manual installation